ThKrypt/QualCoder/01-Introduction.md

 To run QualCoder - double click on the qualcoder.py file which is located inside the qualcoder directory.
 You can make a shortcut to this file on the Desktop.

-**Running for the most current, 2.6 and up releases:**
+**Running for the most current, 2.6 and higher releases:**

 Run QualCoder from cmd.exe
-Move to the correct Drive letter, e.g. C: or P: the drive for where qualcoder is stored.
+Move (cd) to the QualCoder-Master folder, or the release folder if you downloaded the release (e.g. QualCoder-2.6 folder).
 Then type:

-`py -m qualcoder `
+`py -m qualcoder`

 Run by mouse double-click
 Open the QualCoder-master\qualcoder folder.
 Double-click the __main__.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.